raspberrypilearning/tree-life-simulator/en/step_2.md

 --- /task ---

 Trees don't just appear full grown, they get bigger over time.
-You need to set up a `repeat until`{:class="block3control"} loop so you can change the size of the tree as it grows until its size equals 20 percent.
+You need to set up a `repeat until`{:class="block3control"} loop so you can change the size of the tree as it grows, until its size equals 20 percent.

 --- task ---